daniellelsilva/daniellelsilva/README.md

 ### My name is Danielle Silva

-I'm a full-stack dev and work as a Front-end developer at [Inteligov](https://www.inteligov.com.br/)!
+I'm a full-stack dev and work as a Front-end developer at [Serasa Experian](https://www.serasaexperian.com.br)!

-I love to work as a front-end, so, I'm currently improving my skills with ReactJS and NextJS, with the aim of specializing, also, I'm learning Ruby and Ruby on Rails which are widely used in my current company and because I think it's important to explore back-end horizons as well.
+I love to work as a front-end, so, I'm currently improving my skills with NextJS, TypeScript and microfrontend, with the aim of specializing, also, I'm learning Ruby and Ruby on Rails  because I think it's important to explore back-end horizons as well.

 My main stacks are:
 - ReactJS